 Lobby card collectors use the term "a Dead Card" to describe a card that adds little to your understanding of the film.
 I would argue that there isn't a dead card in this set.
 They all do what lobby cards should.

 Lobby Card Formats

-As we have done in previous blog posts looking at poster types and sizes, here is a useful table summarising the Lobby Card sizes you are most likely to come across.
+As we have in previous blog posts looking at poster types and sizes, here is a useful table summarising the Lobby Card sizes you are most likely to come across.

 At its best, a Lobby Card provides the essential essence of a film in a single image.
 Within our Catalogue we have some stunning examples, such as “Superman” (1978), “Rocky” (1977) and “2001: A Space Odyssey” (1968).
 These three cards (also shown at the top of this blog post) perfectly sum up their film in a single frame.